aiidateam/aiida-tutorials/docs/pages/2019_molsim_school_Amsterdam/screening/methane-loading.md

 ```
 > **Note**
 > By default, the daemon polls for new calculations every 30 seconds,
 > i.e. you may need to wait up to 30 seconds before your calculation starts running.
+> If your calculation is stuck in the `NEW` state, it may indicate
+> that your daemon is not running.
+Try `verdi daemon restart`.

 Use `verdi calculation list -a` to monitor the state of the calculation.
 Once running, the calculation should finish within 5 minutes.